 Palazzo Capponi alle Rovinate, Renaissance palazzo in Oltrarno district, Florence, Italy.

-Palazzo Capponi alle Rovinate is a Renaissance palace in the Oltrarno district featuring a 15th-century Gothic facade with rusticated stonework on the lower floor and mullioned windows arranged in irregular rows.
-The building sits on Via de' Bardi with its rear elevation facing the Arno River and overlooking the Hill of San Giorgio.
+Palazzo Capponi alle Rovinate is a Renaissance palazzo in the Oltrarno district of Florence, with a 15th-century facade that mixes Gothic elements, rusticated stonework on the lower floor, and mullioned windows in irregular rows.
+The building stands on Via de' Bardi, with its rear side facing the Arno River and the hill of San Giorgio behind it.

 The community of curious travelers